 November 11, 2019

-An annual Thanksgiving Day traditional side dish that some can’t imagine celebrating the holiday without, green bean casserole can be as polarizing—you either love it or you hate it.
-Some can recall green bean casserole from their childhood with canned beans, cream of mushroom soup, and deep-fried dehydrated onion scraps.
-We suggest you reimagine this holiday casserole classic by making most of it from fresh green beans, mushrooms, and onions.
-Our homemade green bean casserole has a mushroom-speckled cream sauce, fresh and snappy green beans, and freshly frizzled onion straws.
-We used Primal Kitchen No-Dairy Roasted Garlic Alfredo Sauce (you can also use the No-Dairy Alfredo Sauce if you don’t want any garlic flavor) to make things a little easier.
-This dish takes a few steps to complete, but you can make the casserole part the day before, cover it and refrigerate it, fry the onion straws and bake the casserole on the big day to save a bit of time.
-You’ll be rewarded with crunchy green beans cloaked in creamy, earthy sauce, topped with crispy tangles of lightly battered onion wisps.
-No mushy, brown-tinted canned green beans, no gloopy canned sauce, and no over-salted, greasy onion dust.
-If you haven’t tried a homemade version of green bean casserole made with fresh green beans and mushrooms, high-quality sauce, and make-it-yourself fried onions, find out what you’ve been missing and make it this year.
+An annual Thanksgiving Day side dish that some can’t imagine celebrating the holiday without, green bean casserole can be polarizing—you either love it or you hate it.
+If your childhood green bean casserole was made with limp canned beans, cream of mushroom soup, and deep-fried dehydrated onion scraps, we don't blame you for putting it on your "no thanks" list.
+We suggest you reimagine this holiday casserole classic with fresher, better-quality ingredients that will make everyone smile when it gets to the table.

+This homemade green bean casserole has a mushroom-speckled cream sauce, fresh and snappy green beans, and freshly frizzled onion straws.
+We used our Garlic Alfredo Sauce to add a rich and savory flavor without the dairy ingredients, but you can also use our regular No-Dairy Alfredo Sauce for a lighter garlic flavor.
+This dish takes a few steps to complete, but you can make the casserole part the day before, cover it and refrigerate it, fry the onion straws, and then bake the casserole on the big day to save a bit of time.
+You’ll be rewarded with crunchy green beans cloaked in creamy, earthy sauce, topped with crispy tangles of lightly battered onion wisps—a delicious dish everybody at your holiday table will love.

 Green Bean Casserole